EDCD/EDMarketConnector/README.md

 This step is required so that the Frontier servers can send the app *your* data and the data for the station that *you* are docked at.
 Refer to the [Privacy Policy](PRIVACY.md) for how this app handles your data.

+Some options work by reading the Elite: Dangerous game's log files.
+If you're running this app on a different machine from the Elite: Dangerous game then adjust the “E:D journal file location” setting on the Configuration tab to point to the game's log files.

 ### Output

 This app can save a variety of data in a variety of formats: